vrischmann/rdbtools/README.md

 Documentation
 -------------

 The reference is available [here](http://godoc.org/github.com/vrischmann/rdbtools]).
+Right now it's not really useful, but it will be improved.

 License
 -------